SAP/spartacus-docs/_pages/home/updating-to-version-6/html-changes-in-version-6.md

 ---
-title: Changes to HTML in 6.0
+title: Changes to HTML in Spartacus 6.0
 ---

 The following HTML changes were made in Spartacus 6.0.